ChinonsoIke/AutoRent/README.md

 :pencil2: Apply the code-first migration technique approach

-:pencil2: Use EFCore and LINQ to abstract ADO.NET data access
+:pushpin: Use EFCore and LINQ to abstract ADO.NET data access

-:pencil2: Work flow should be managed with GitHub /Git
+:pushpin: Work flow should be managed with GitHub /Git

-:pencil2: Use Trello Board for Task management
+:pushpin: Use Trello Board for Task management

 :pencil2: All functional requirements should be completed.